-The minor in writing offers writing experience to students with majors outside the English program.
+The minor in writing offers writing experience to students with majors outside the English program and to English majors.
 Students combine the minor with a wide range of other disciplines, including environmental studies, biomedical humanities, psychology, communication, history, and biology.
 This degree requires a firm commitment on the part of the student and approval by the writing faculty.
 There are two deadlines a year for submitting applications to pursue the minor in writing (November 1 and March 1).
 Students must apply by the end of their junior year.
 Students cannot count more than two courses toward the minor that are also being counted toward a major.

 - At least 17 credit hours in at least five courses are required.

 - No more than two (2) courses can also count for the student’s major.
 Students majoring in English cannot count courses in the writing minor toward the English major.

 - No more than three (3) may be selected from the 20000-level sequence.

 - Students must take WRIT 22100 BASICS OF CREATIVE WRITING:CM.

 - One of the five courses can be a 3 or 4 credit hour internship, with approval of the Writing Minor Committee.

 An electronic application form should be requested from Mary Quade and then submitted to her electronically at firstname.lastname@example.org.
 Materials should be submitted as one file, including both of the writing samples.

 |WRIT 22100||BASICS OF CREATIVE WRITING:CM||3|